 Sharing the Results

 So what happens when the identify a chemical with toxic properties?
 Tanguay goes into outreach mode.
-He communicates the results to manufacturers and to government agencies.
-He also suggests alternative chemicals that do not pose risks to human health.
+She communicates the results to manufacturers and to government agencies.
+She also suggests alternative chemicals that do not pose risks to human health.

 Tanguay gives presentations at conferences and consults for companies that need his expertise.
-As for classifying chemicals, he says this is just the beginning in what he hopes will be a transformation of the field of toxicology.
-Both consumers and manufacturers, he says, need this information.
+As for classifying chemicals, she says this is just the beginning in what she hopes will be a transformation of the field of toxicology.
+Both consumers and manufacturers, she says, need this information.

-Listen to Robert Tanguay describe his research in this Terra Talk podcast.
+Listen to Robyn Tanguay describe her research in this Terra Talk podcast.

 CATEGORIES: Healthy People